 Catherine and Jeanne – You might expect the most unusual stepsister names from Cinderella Monogatari, an Italian-Japanese anime version made for television in 1996.
-But they went with the tame – and plausible – Catherine and Jeanne.
+But they went with the traditional – and plausible – Catherine and Jeanne.

 Marguerite and Jacqueline – You’ve probably seen Drew Barrymore’s turn as Cinderella-Danielle in 1998’s fairytale-inspired Ever After.
 Jacqueline was the nice stepsister, while Marguerite was as wicked as they come.

 Minerva and Calliope – Parents of this generation might remember the 1997 television version, featuring Whitney Houston as the fairy godmother, and Brandy in the title role.
 Her stepsisters?
 Minerva and Calliope.
-Whoopi Goldberg played Prince Charming’s mother, and I can’t resist mentioning her name: Constantina.

 Pearl and Peony – These names come from Marissa Meyer’s Cinder, the first book in her fairytales-revamped extravaganza.
 Peony is a sweetheart.
 Meanwhile, Pearl is the traditional villain.